dotnet/runtime/docs/workflow/building/libraries/README.md

 The above commands will give you libraries in "debug" configuration (the default) using a runtime in "release" configuration which hopefully you built earlier.

-The libraries build has two logical components, the native build which produces the "shims" (which provide a stable interface between the OS and managed code) and the managed build which produces the MSIL code and NuGet packages that make up CoreFX.
+The libraries build has two logical components, the native build which produces the "shims" (which provide a stable interface between the OS and managed code) and the managed build which produces the MSIL code and NuGet packages that make up Libraries.
 The commands above will build both.

-The build configurations are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:
+The build settings(TargetFramework, OSGroup, Configuration, Architecture) are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:

 - `-framework|-f` identifies the target framework for the build.
-It defaults to latest `netcoreapp` but possible values include `netcoreapp` (Which will map to latest netcoreapp) or `net472`. (msbuild property `BuildTargetFramework`)
+It defaults to latest netcoreapp which is `netcoreapp5.0` but possible values include `netcoreapp3.0` or `net472`. (msbuild property `BuildTargetFramework`)
 - `-os` identifies the OS for the build.
 It defaults to the OS you are running on but possible values include `Windows_NT`, `Unix`, `Linux`, or `OSX`. (msbuild property `OSGroup`)
 - `-configuration|-c Debug|Release` controls the optimization level the compilers use for the build.
 It defaults to `Debug`. (msbuild property `Configuration`)
 - `-arch` identifies the architecture for the build.
 It defaults to `x64` but possible values include `x64`, `x86`, `arm`, or `arm64`. (msbuild property `ArchGroup`)

-For more details on the build configurations see [project-guidelines](../../../coding-guidelines/project-guidelines.md#build-pivots).
+For more details on the build settings see [project-guidelines](../../../coding-guidelines/project-guidelines.md#build-pivots).

 If you invoke the build script without any actions, the default action chain `-restore -build` is executed.
 You can chain multiple actions together (e.g., `-restore -build -buildtests`) and they will execute in the appropriate order.
 Note that if you specify actions like `-build` explicitly, you likely need to explicitly add `-restore` as well.